The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 6. BENJAMIN MOORE GENTLE CREAM OC 96

 Gentle Cream (also known as Barely Beige) is a great way to create a warm and inviting room without it looking overly golden.
-With its almost ‘butterscotch’ undertones, this color will sit pretty neutral with oak and other woods without camouflaging them or accenting them.
+With its almost ‘butterscotch’ undertones, this color will sit pretty darn neutral with a range of oak stains and other woods.

-WOOD STAINS THAT DO & DON’T LOOK GOOD WITH GENTLE CREAM
+WOOD STAINS THAT DO (& DON’T) WORK WITH GENTLE CREAM

 Paint Color Review of Benjamin Moore Gentle Cream